By Becky Z. Dernbach, Medill, Immigrant Connect

 “I would really urge people to dig deep around what they have been taught about hospitality in their lives and to think deeply about what you would want if it were you,” she said.
 “What would you want if you were fleeing violence and you were a resilient powerful person fighting for your life and you were in ICE jail, and the thing that would get you out is someone saying ‘I will have your back for a while’?”

-“There are more Central American sisters out there who long to get out,” she said in Spanish.
-“They wait for the miracle of news to be delivered saying, you are getting out of here.”
+“There are more Central American sisters in there who long to get out,” she said in Spanish.
+“They hope for the miracle of news to arrive saying, you are getting out of here.”